 Unfortunately, this is an all-too-common scenario that I face in my patient population; recurrent symptomatology despite adequate management of their underlying immunoglobulin deficiency.
 The $64,000.00 question is what’s missing?
 It is this question that frustrates not only the patient but many clinicians because they do not know what else to offer the patient.

 GERD is a disease which is commonly known, but despite a significant amount of knowledge about the disease, diagnosis and management have been elusive.
 In many instances, clinical suspicion may be your greatest asset.
 From an infectious disease point of view, many times organisms that are found in the sinus cavities and sputum raise the concern over whether or not GERD is involved.
-Whenever I review respiratory (sinus or sputum) cultures where organisms such as Klebsiella, Pseudomonas or Enterobacter are seen, bells and whistles go off in my head that GERD may be a contributing factor in this particular patient’s disease process.
+Whenever I review respiratory (sinus or sputum) cultures where organisms such as Klebsiella, Pseudomonas or Enterobacter are seen, bells and whistles go off in my head that it may be a contributing factor in this particular patient’s disease process.

 In many instances when I begin to talk about GERD with such patients, I usually get one of two responses: 1) I don’t have heartburn or 2) I do have GERD and take medication X daily.
 So why are you talking about something I either don’t have or I’m addressing?

-In response number 1, it has to be stated that not all patients with GERD experience heartburn.
+In response number 1, it has to be stated that not all patients with this can experience heartburn.
 In many instances, the only sign of the patient’s GERD may be an associated illness related to GERD such as sinusitis, asthma, COPD and recurrent cases of pneumonia.
 To be noted, there are many signs and symptoms that may not be thought to be related to GERD, which actually are related.

 The second response also needs to be addressed in that medication alone may not be enough in the management of GERD.
 The damage caused to the mucosa of the sinuses and lungs caused by GERD involves more than gastric acid alone.
 There are other caustic agents in the gastric secretions that can cause damage to mucosal membranes, specifically, pepsin.
 Pepsin is a digestive enzyme that is important in the breakdown of heavy proteins such as meat.
 It works very well in the stomach where it belongs due to the protective mechanisms of the stomach so that we don’t digest ourselves.
 However, problems occur when pepsin winds up in places it doesn’t belong, like the lungs or sinus cavities.
 If that enzyme can break down steak, imagine what it can do the mucosal linings of the sinuses and lungs if exposed.